Meet Our Staff

 Kristen is a clinical psychology doctoral student at the Massachusetts School of Professional Psychology, and received her undergraduate degree in Women’s Studies from the University of New Hampshire.
 Kristen has seven years of experience working in a variety of settings, including a residence for adults with chronic mental illness, a residence for homeless men, an HIV/AIDS organization, and a feminist health center.
 Kristen is interested in helping students develop strategies to cope with a wide range of issues, including depression, anxiety, substance abuse, eating and body image concerns, relationship issues, and issues related to academic performance.
 Kristen finds inspiration in positive psychology, creativity, mindfulness, yoga, music, and travel.

-Andrea is a clinical intern at Clark University Counseling Services studying for her Doctorate in Clinical Psychology at the Massachusetts School of Professional Psychology (MSPP).
+Andrea is a clinical intern at Clark University Counseling and Wellness Center studying for her Doctorate in Clinical Psychology at the Massachusetts School of Professional Psychology (MSPP).
 She received her Master’s Degree and CAGS in Rehabilitation Counseling from Assumption College in May 2011.
 She is a Certified Rehabilitation Counselor.
 Andrea has experience in different settings including high schools, hospitals and mental health clinics.
 She has worked with both adolescents and adults who experience a variety of mental health issues including depression, anxiety, substance abuse, and disability related issues.
 Areas of clinical interest include working with clients on interpersonal relationships, substance abuse, anxiety and family systems.
 Andrea utilizes a variety of treatment modalities including, Psychodynamic and Humanistic therapy, and skill building techniques.

 Jessica is a clinical intern completing requirements for her Doctorate in Clinical Psychology at the Massachusetts School of Professional Psychology (MSPP).
 She holds a bachelor’s degree in Psychology with a clinical concentration from Boston College.
 Jessica has worked with various groups, including young adults in residential treatment settings who experience depression, anxiety, substance abuse, and other mental health issues.
 Jessica supports clients in developing skills that enable them to experience their time at Clark as fully and freely as they wish.
 Her areas of clinical interest include working with clients on anxiety, self-esteem, interpersonal relationships and transitional issues.